mbloch/mapshaper/docs/reference.html.md

 By default, `-smooth` first runs a prefilter to remove intricate details that smoothing cannot generalize cleanly.
 Use `no-prefilter` to turn this off.

 Also by default, corners between straight-line segments are detected and preserved.
-Use `corner-bias=` to tune how readily corners are detected, or `no-corners` to turn this off.
+Use `corner-bias=` to adjust the sensitivity of corner detection or `no-corners` to turn corner preservation off.

 **Options**